MarcL/marclittlemore.com/src/posts/2021/02-february/2021-02-13-remote-working-is-the-future.md

 title:  "Remote working is the future"
 permalink: /remote-working-is-the-future/
 headerImage: /images/banners/remote-working-is-the-future.jpg
-description: "Remote working is the future."
+description: "The technology world changed in 2020.
+Remote working has jumped forward faster than ever.
+It's time to embrace remote working as the future"
 tags:
     - writing
     - essay